victorock/darkbulb/topologies/README.md

 ### How to blend and spawn your topology

-Just cherry devices like spine, leafs from different vendors and chose what you want to spawn.
+Just chose devices like spine, leafs from different vendors and chose what you want to spawn.

 **Ex:**